What is ovarian cancer?

 If your physician suspects you might be experiencing ovarian cancer symptoms, you will be referred to a specialist who can give an accurate ovarian cancer diagnosis.

-- Ultrasound — Ultrasound uses high-frequency (but safe and painless) sound waves aimed at the pelvis to measure activity inside the organs.
-In some cases, a doctor will require a better view of the ovaries, provided by a transvaginal ultrasound, in which a small probe is placed inside the vagina
+- Ultrasound—Ultrasound uses high frequency (but safe and painless) sound waves to measure activity inside the organs.
+In some cases, a doctor will require a better view of the ovaries provided by a transvaginal ultrasound, in which a small probe is placed inside the vagina.

-- Blood tests — Blood tests check for substances in the blood, such as certain proteins that are found in cases of ovarian cancer.
-However, because blood tests can result in a number of false positives due to other conditions, blood tests are used less as diagnostic tests for ovarian cancer and more for monitoring patients who have already been diagnosed through other methods
+- Blood tests—Blood tests check for substances in the blood, such as certain proteins that are found in cases of ovarian cancer.
+However, because blood tests can result in several false positives due to other conditions, blood tests are used less as diagnostic tests for ovarian cancer and more for monitoring patients who have already been diagnosed through other methods.

-- Colonoscopy — By inserting a long, lighted tube into the rectum and colon, a doctor can view these areas to determine whether cancer has spread there
+- Colonoscopy—By inserting a long, lighted tube into the rectum and colon, your doctor can view these areas to determine whether cancer has spread there.

-- Laparotomy — When tissue needs to be removed for examination (see biopsy, above), a doctor performs a laparotomy, also known as a laparoscopy.
+- Laparotomy—When tissue needs to be removed for examination, your doctor may perform a laparotomy, also known as a laparoscopy.
 A thin, lighted tube (a laparoscope) is inserted through a small incision in the abdomen, and a small, benign cyst or an early ovarian cancer can be removed.
-The procedure can also be used to learn whether cancer has spread
+The procedure can also be used to learn whether cancer has spread.